zeynepduygutekler/zeynepduygutekler.github.io/_pages/about.md

 I earned my Ph.D. in Engineering Product Development from **Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre** :singapore: :us: in 2021.
-Prior to my doctoral studies, I received my Master's and Bachelor's degrees in Industrial Engineering and Economics as a double major from Isik University :tr: where I was nominated as the Valedictorian in 2015.
+Prior to my doctoral studies, I received my Master's and Bachelor's degrees in Industrial Engineering and Economics as a double major from Isik University, where I was nominated as the Valedictorian in 2015. :tr: :trophy:

 Broadly, my research interests are:
 * Occupant-centric AI-driven Buildings